daniel-deychakiwsky/generative-matchmaking/README.md

 --verbose False
 ```

-This command will attempt to find matches for all user ids.
+This command will do the same but for all user ids sequentially.
-It takes a while as it loops over the function above
-for all users sleeping in between users to prevent
+It takes a while as it sleeps in between users to prevent
 rate limiting failure modes.
+It will only run for users that don't already have matches generated
+by default.

 ```shell
 python3 -m src.generative_dating_agents.cli \